floatinghotpot/cordova-plugin-admob/README.md

 # cordova-plugin-admob #
-This is the AdMob Cordova Plugin for Android and iOS.
+This is the AdMob Cordova Plugin.
 It provides a way to request AdMob ads natively from JavaScript.

-This plugin was originally written and tested with the Google AdMob SDK version 6.4.0 for iOS, and Cordova 2.5.0.

 It's now updated and enhanced to support:
 * Cordova 3.0, 3.5.